 Multi-modality lung template construction.
-Although the template construction algorithm described in [22] is, as pointed out earlier, frequently applied to T1-weighted brain data, it is sufficiently general such that it can potentially be applied to pulmonary data.
-Also, new innovations in diffeomorphic registration technology has led to a Symmetric Normalization B-spline variant which will be extended and refined to include patch-based similarity metrics suitable for minimizing the
+Because the template construction algorithm described in [22] was originally developed for proton MRI and neuroimaging applications, it will be modified in this project to additionally admit CT and PET data and further adapted for specialized use in studies of the lung.
+The latter development will build on our recent innovations in diffeomorphic registration technology that has led to a Symmetric Normalization B-spline variant, which will be extended and refined to include patch-based similarity metrics suitable for minimizing the

-computational footprint of large image-registration yet providing accurate normalizations [12] for pulmonary data [21].
+computational footprint of problems involving very large images of the kind commonly encountered in lung studies while at the same time providing accurate normalizations [12] for pulmonary data [21].
+[FIX: additional text addressing considerations for MRI and PET data and/or multi-modality data???]

 Feature indices.
 Imaging biomarkers for characterizing emphysema in CT have have been well researched, although there are ample opportunities to refine these methods as well as to introduce more advanced approaches.
 Examples of the latter include texture analysis for identifying the centrilobular and groundglass opacities and fractal and connectivity approaches to differentiate centrilobular from panlobular emphysema.
 The available indices for CT image analysis can roughly be divided into those that characterize the pulmonary parenchyma: volumetric tissue (e.g., [64, 65]), distribution of low attenuation ar- eas (LAA) (e.g., [66, 67]), cooccurrence and run-length matrix features (e.g., [68, 69]), attenuation statistics (e.g., [70, 71]), deformation measures (e.g., [72, 73]), and stochastic fractal dimension features (e.g., [68, 71]); and those that characterize the airways (e.g., [74–76]).
-The former are important for subjects with an emphysematous component of disease, whereas the lat- ter are important for subjects with a bronchitic component of disease.
-An important component of this project is that many of these measurements can also be directly applied to discriminative analysis using 3He MRI for a variety of lung diseases.
+The former are important for subjects with an emphysematous component of disease, whereas the lat- ter are important for subjects with a bronchitic disases component.
+An important benefit of this project’s multi-modality scope is that many of these measurements can also be directly applied to discriminative analysis using 3He MRI and PET for a variety of lung diseases.
 These indices can also be studied not only at any particular single time point, but also for changes with time.
 The addition of quanti- tative morphologic measurements of the airways provides an assessment of the contribution of airway changes to chronic lung disease.

 Airway segmentation.
-In describing the quantitative CT lung indices, it was pointed out that lung airway morphology has been previously utilized as a biomarker for disease characterization.
-Additionally, there are other potential uses motivating the inclusion of airway segmentation in any pulmonary image analysis toolkit.
+Lung airway morphology has been previously utilized as a biomarker for disease characterization, but there are many other potential uses motivating the inclusion of airway segmentation in any pulmonary image analysis toolkit.
 In an evaluation of 15 airway segmentation algorithms [77] for the Extraction of Airways from CT challenge held in 2009, the top 2 performers were the algorithms of [78] and [79] with the latter being one of the more conservative algorithms and the former being more prone to false positives.
-Our plan is to provide an implementation of [78] which employs a sharpening of the airway branching edges and adaptive cuboid volumes to provide a region-growing airway segmentation approach.
-We then plan to augment this functionality with complementary aspects of our previous work [80] for removing leakage path candidates.
+Our plan is to provide an implementation of [78] which employs a sharpening of the airway branching edges and adaptive cuboid volumes to realize a region-growing airway segmentation approach.
+We will then augment this functionality with complementary aspects of our previous work [80] for removing leakage path candidates.